 - Postgraduate Students

-- The International Office has multilingual staff who manage international students’ introduction to the university.
+- The International Office includes multilingual staff who manage international students' introduction to the university.
 Support starts with pre-arrival information on visas and immigration, finances and employment regulations, and continues throughout students' time at university.

 English Language Requirements

 - Undergraduate courses – IELTS 6.0 or equivalent prior to entry.

 - Top up courses – IELTS 6.5 or equivalent prior to entry, although some top-up courses that include English as part of the course accept 6.0.